gatsbyjs/gatsby/docs/docs/page-build-optimizations-for-incremental-data-changes.md

 To list the paths in the build assets (`public`) folder, you can use one (or both) of the following arguments in your `build` command.

-- `--log-pages` outputs the updated paths to the console at the end of the build
+- `--log-pages` parameter will output all the file paths that were updated or deleted at the end of the build stage.

 ```bash
 success Building production JavaScript and CSS bundles - 82.198s